Saturday, February 29, 2020

 * MaxDefense Searching Hashtag: #PNFRPWatercraftAcquisition #PMCFRPWatercraftAcquisition

 * Status: still for procurement, after another attempt for tender last December 2019 was cancelled.
 New tender attempt was made on November 2020, with SOBE on 15 December 2020.
-Awaiting results of latest tender.
+Awarded to Propmech Corp - Safehull Marine Technologies Inc. JV based on PITC's recommendations made on February 2021, with NOA released sometime in 2021.
+First batch of 7 boats delivered on May 2023.

 The concept is similar to the Special Operations Craft - Riverine (SOC-R) used by the US Marines Special Operation Group, although less armed and less expensive than its American counterpart.
 Photo taken from Wikipedia.